michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0136.md

 - adj: greatly pleased
 - adj: filled with wonder and delight
 ### Family
+- delighted: delightedest, delightedly+
-delighted: delightedest, delightedly+;delight: delighted, delightful, delighting, delights;delightful: delightfulest, delightfully
+- delight: delighted, delightful, delighting, delights
+- delightful: delightfulest, delightfully
 ### Examples
 - Her allies were delighted that Trump raised the precedent of Ronald Reagan’s bond with Margaret Thatcher in his first phone call with May.
 - “As 2016 continued, Trump delighted them, or derived inspiration from them.”